jluby127/AstroQ/docs/getting_started.rst

         :alt: Webapp screenshot

 The Hello World Example is an easy model to solve.
-Try something a bit more complex by running our benchmark test.
-The inputs and outputs are well defined in our paper, compare your computer's performance to ours!
-See `Lubin et al. 2025 <https://ui.adsabs.harvard.edu/abs/2025arXiv250608195L/abstract>`_:
+Try something a bit more complex by running our benchmark test:

     .. code-block:: bash

         $ astroq bench -cf examples/bench/config_benchmark.ini -ns 12

+The inputs and expected outputs are well defined in our paper, compare your computer's performance to ours!
+See `Lubin et al. 2025 <https://ui.adsabs.harvard.edu/abs/2025arXiv250608195L/abstract>`_.